-Consider whether separate factual investigation is warranted, particularly in shareholder derivative cases.
 While much emphasis is placed on the sufficiency of pleadings in securities fraud cases and in shareholder derivative claims where demand futility is alleged, it may be expeditious to conduct a separate factual investigation, especially in shareholder derivative cases.
-If shareholders demand that the board investigate allegations of wrongdoing-or will inevitably do so-it may make sense at the outset to empower the audit committee, a committee of independent and disinterested directors, or even in-house counsel to investigate the allegations of wrongdoing first.
+If shareholders demand that the board investigate allegations of wrongdoing-or will inevitably do so-it may make sense at the outset to empower the audit committee, a committee of independent and disinterested directors, or even in-house counsel in certain cases to investigate the allegations of wrongdoing first.
 To ensure the independence of an investigating committee and preserve privilege for its investigation, companies should consult with corporate counsel about the membership and appointment of the committee and make sure the committee has its own counsel to assist with the investigation.